3 Things That Can Go Wrong If Your Air Conditioner Isn't Level

 How to Level an Air Conditioner Pad

 Leveling an air conditioner pad takes experience.
-It’s usually not a job you’ll want to tackle on your own, since your air conditioner may need to be temporarily disconnected.
-This requires the assistance of a certified HVAC technician.
+It’s usually not a job you’ll want to try by yourself, because your air conditioner might need to be temporarily disconnected.
+This requires the assistance of a certified HVAC tech.

 If you’re worried your air conditioner is sinking and causing problems, give Air Service Co. a call at 918-212-8943.
-We’ll check your air conditioner for any damage and then determine the best way to level it.
+We’ll inspect your air conditioner for any damage and then determine the best way to get it level again.